hpi-swa-lab/BP2019RH1/support/bugs.md

 beim move wird die Datei zum Subordner hinzugefügt, aber nicht aus dem Originalordner gelöscht. (möglicherweise aber auch nur ein temporärer Fehler, weil lively grad am indexieren war) beim drag and drop wird das genommen, was vorselected ist und nicht das, wo die Maus drüber ist.

+# Also dragging takes preselected files
+When dragging files from one folder to the other, lively does not copy the file I dragged with the cursor.
+Rather it takes a file that is highlighted and preselected, one that I had clicked on before.

 # Löschen nicht gespeichert

 Löschen eines Elementes löst kein Change aus